 Students may pursue a Combined Honors program in Scandinavian and another discipline.
 For the Scandinavian component, the required courses are the same as for the major in Scandinavian [see §44.20.3(6)].
 Note: Completion of an Honors Essay is not normally required in these programs.

 (6) Spanish

-Students may pursue a Combined Honors program in Spanish and another discipline.
-Minimum requirements for Spanish are
+Students may pursue a Combined Honors program in Spanish and another discipline. ★36 are required, including: